SlimeVR/SlimeVR-Docs-Site/common-issues.md

 - Check if your wifi has reached it's maximum allowed wifi connections.
 You can test this by disconnecting devices and then trying to connect your trackers again.
 - If you hard coded your wifi settings in `platformio.ini` try connecting your trackers via usb and [pushing new wifi details](server-setup/connecting-trackers.md#connect-trackers).
 You may find this either fixes your connection or provides you with additional details on why the connection is failing.

-## My aux tracker isn't working
+## My aux tracker isn't working {#my-aux-tracker-isnt-working}

 In order to make sure your aux tracker is set up, you need to specify it in your `defines.h` uploaded to the primary tracker's firmware.
 Check the [bottom of the section mentioning defining the pins on the configuring the SlimeVR firmware page](firmware/configuring-project.md#define-pins-of-the-selected-board).
 Alternatively, you should ensure that you have correctly soldered VCC to AD0 on your aux tracker IMU.

-## Sensor was reset error
+## Sensor was reset error {#sensor-was-reset-error}

 Check your INT wire, there is either a bad connection or you have it connected to the flash pin.
 If you are building your tracker on a breadboard, your connections may be not firm enough and cause this error.

-## The trackers are connected to my wifi but don't turn up on SlimeVR
+## The trackers are connected to my wifi but don't turn up on SlimeVR {#the-trackers-are-connected-to-my-wifi-but-dont-turn-up-on-slimevr}

 Check that you do not have two copies of the SlimeVR server running, as only one of them will show trackers connected.